Fire

 History & Past Chiefs

 The Spencer Fire Department (ISO Class 2) provides fire suppression and medical responder services to the Town of Spencer and its citizens.
-The department is made up of a combination of full-time, part-time, and volunteer firefighters that provide coverage around the clock.
-The station is staffed 24 hours per day, 7 days a week.
+The department is made up of a combination of full-time, part-time, and volunteer firefighters who provide coverage around the clock.
+The station is staffed 24 hours per day, seven days a week.

 If you are interested in becoming a firefighter, learn more on our Join Our Team page or call 704-637-6135.
 Each firefighter must maintain a certain amount of training hours to keep his or her active status in the department.